tttom/zmxtools/CONTRIBUTING.md

 ```
 Keep in mind: default virtual environment folder excluded by flake8 style checking is `.venv`.
 If you want to customize this parameter, you should do this in `setup.cfg`.
-These steps are mandatory during the CI.
+These steps are mandatory during the continuous integration.

 ## Type checks